 This outcomes-based prioritizing approach helps you build on your own risk management processes and works for both environment & sustainability and health & safety training programs.

 Many many thanks again for the great workshop!
 It was a wonderful and inspiring group indeed, humorous and delightful.
 And I did learn heaps.
 A big compliment to you as a facilitator – you were really wonderful.
 Susie Wood, Sustainability@Work

-In addition to the face-to-face workshop time with me and your peers, registering for the Strategy workshop also means you become eligible to receive a package of free add-ons.
+In addition to the online and face-to-face time with me and your peers, registering for the Strategy program also means you become eligible to receive a package of free add-ons.

 Add Two: Reading list